 Our child custody attorneys talk broadly about the two types of modifications: one for possession or conservatorship (which, again, is how you make decisions for a child), and the other for a suit to modify child support.
-The two types, some of the principles overlap, some are unique to the specific kind of modification, so we’ll go over them individually.
+In these two types, some of the principles overlap and some are unique to the specific kind of modification, so we’ll go over them individually.

 First, let’s talk about the suit to modify possession or conservatorship.